 Most VPS servers offer a limited amount of resources, and if you use more than the amount allocated, you need to upgrade to a new plan.

-Unlike cloud servers, VPS servers don’t automatically scale on a pay-as-you-go model.
+Unlike cloud or shared servers, VPS servers don’t automatically scale on a pay-as-you-go model.

 Generally, VPS servers are ideal for people with small to medium-sized websites or applications where you need dedicated resources and full hosting control.